lvella/trust_pdf/README.md

 contents.
 To mitigate that, this library will also return the page and the rectangle of each signature annotation, for further whitelisting by the application.

+## Optional Features

+* `openssl`: this feature uses the `openssl` crate to provide a verifier for PKCS #7 signatures embedded in the PDF files.
+This feature is optional, and you may alternativelly use your own means of verifying PKCS #7 signatures.

 ## Usage